cdapio/cdap/cdap-docs/developers-manual/source/metadata/discovery-lineage.rst

 and managed.
 This helps in discovering CDAP components.

 For example, you can tag a dataset as *experimental* or an application as *production*.
 These entities can then be discovered by using the annotated metadata in **search queries**.

 Using search, you can discover entities:

 - that have a particular **value** for *any key* in their properties;
 - that have a particular **key** with a particular *value* in their properties; or
 - that have a particular **tag**.

-You can find a dataset or a stream that has a "field with the given name" or a "field with the given name and the given type"
+You can find a dataset or a stream that has a "field with the given name" or a "field with the given name and the given type".

 To search metadata, you can use the :ref:`Metadata HTTP RESTful API <http-restful-api-metadata-searching>`.